Sanctuary campus: School policies

 In the wake of protests and petitions, at least eight colleges and universities have declared themselves sanctuary campuses, and many more have outlined policies and procedures that protect undocumented immigrant students and others threatened with registration or deportation.
-Student Governments across the United States are also unofficially declaring their Universities as “Sanctuary Campuses”.
-Michigan State University’s Associated Students of Michigan State University (ASMSU) for example passed a student resolution Bill 59-49 in 2023 to advocate and support MSU as a sanctuary campus for undocumented, immigrant, and international students.
-According to MSU’s Fall 2024 enrollment report, 8.5% of all students enrolled at the university are international students.
+Student Governments across the United States are also unofficially declaring their universities as “Sanctuary Campuses”.
+Michigan State University's Associated Students of Michigan State University (ASMSU), for example, passed a student resolution bill 59-49 in 2023 to advocate and support MSU as a sanctuary campus for undocumented, immigrant, and international students.

 Self-declared sanctuaries

-Portland State University and Reed College presidents were the first institutions in the country to officially declare their campuses as sanctuaries.
+Portland State University and Reed College were the first institutions in the country to officially declare their campuses as sanctuaries.